-Annie E. Andrews’s clients are fortunate to have such a passionate and dedicated attorney working on their case.
+Annie focuses her practice on nursing home abuse and neglect, police brutality, and various personal injury matters.
 An experienced litigator, Annie worked for seven years as a trial attorney at the Charleston County Public Defender’s office, where she tried numerous cases to jury verdict and zealously fought for the rights of more than 1,000 individuals.
-In moving to the Steinberg Law Firm, she brings the same commitment and guidance to her clients’ cases involving nursing home abuse or neglect, civil rights, police brutality, personal injury from car accidents or medical malpractice, and failure-to-warn and design defects.

-Annie brings a similar commitment to community and professional service.
-While in law school, she volunteered at the One80 Place homeless shelter’s legal clinic, helping homeless individuals with various legal matters, and was recognized at her law school graduation for performing over 500 hours of pro bono service.
-She is admitted to the South Carolina and U.S. District Court for the District of South Carolina, and is involved in the Charleston County Bar Association, South Carolina Association for Justice and South Carolina Association of Criminal Defense Lawyers.
-She is also a former member of the SC Bar LYD Protecting Our Youth Committee and a committee member of the Charleston County Juvenile Drug Court.
-Her current community involvement is extensive and includes serving as a board member of Charleston Legal Access, a nonprofit law firm dedicated to expanding access to legal services for South Carolinians.
+During law school, Annie volunteered at the Charleston County Public Defenders office, and One80 Place homeless shelter’s legal clinic helping homeless individuals with various legal matters and was recognized at her law school graduation for performing over 500 hours of pro bono service.
+Annie is admitted to the South Carolina bar and U.S. District Court for the District of South Carolina, and is involved in the Charleston County Bar Association, Berkeley County Bar Association, and the SC Association for Justice.
+She is on the SC Bar’s Elder Law committee and a former member of the SC Bar’s Protecting Our Youth Committee, Charleston County Juvenile Drug Court and a graduate of the SC Bar's Leadership Academy (Class of 2018).
+Her current community involvement is extensive and includes serving as a board member of Charleston Legal Access, a nonprofit law firm dedicated to expanding legal services for low-income South Carolinians.

 NEWS & ARTICLES